-I am forever reading and absorbing new blogging content, but, if you know ME, I’m extremely PICKY!
+I am forever reading and absorbing new blogging tips and tricks content, but, if you know ME, I’m extremely PICKY!
 There’s so much BAD content out there on how to blog, sometimes it’s hard to know what’s good…what’s worth your time reading.

 For that reason, through out the month, as I come across great articles that I found super useful and helpful, things that really impact how I think about things, I’m making a list.
 Some to be able to reference back to myself (selfish little badger, aren’t I?!) but also to help you find that great content without having to weed through hundreds of posts like I do each month (there’s the unselfish part!
 LOL)

 10 Best Blogging Posts You’d Be Crazy To Miss

 The first one I found this month is also by a blogger named Sarah, booyah!
 She blogs at Unsettle.
 The post that I think you’ll find very helpful, whether you are a beginner blogger or have been struggling for a while, is how professional bloggers make money without compromising their morals and ethics.